selimslab/selimslab.github.io/_NOTES/stem/technology/software-engineering/hacker-laws.md

 * Adding human resources to a late software development project makes it later.
 Brooks' Law

+## Don't get carried away

+* When a measure becomes a target, it ceases to be a good measure.
+Goodhart's Law

+* We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run.
+The Hype Cycle & Amara's Law
+*
 ## Stay hungry, stay foolish

 * Incompetent people think they are the best.
 The Dunning-Kruger Effect

+* Institutions will try to preserve the problem to which they are the solution.
+The Shirky Principle

 * Companies tend to systematically promote incompetent employees to management to get them out of the workflow.
 The Dilbert Principle

 * People in a hierarchy tend to rise to their "level of incompetence".
 The Peter Principle

-* Institutions will try to preserve the problem to which they are the solution.
-The Shirky Principle

-## Don't get carried away

-* When a measure becomes a target, it ceases to be a good measure.
-Goodhart's Law

-* We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run.
-The Hype Cycle & Amara's Law

 ---